-Given the epidemiological pertussis situation in Germany and the severity of the clinical course of pertussis in infancy, it is advisable to start primary immunisation of infants and toddlers at the earliest possible point in time, that is, immediately after 2 months of age, and to continue vaccination in a timely manner.

-Booster vaccinations are recommended at 5-6 years of age and 9-17 years of age.
-Vaccines with reduced pertussis antigen content (ap instead of aP) are used from 5-6 years of age both for booster vaccinations and, where applicable, for catch-up primary immunisations (for available vaccines, see table 8, p.
-336).
+Given the epidemiological pertussis situation in Germany and the severity of the clinical course of pertussis in infancy, it is advisable to start primary immunisation of infants and toddlers children at the earliest possible point in time, that is, immediately after 2 months of age, and to continue vaccination in a timely manner.
+Booster vaccinations are recommended at 5-6 years of age (see Epid.
+Bull.
+3/2006) and 9-17 years of age (see Epid.
+Bull.
+17/2000).
+Vaccines with reduced pertussis antigen content (Tdap or Tdap-IPV) are used from 5-6 years of age both for booster vaccinations and, where applicable, for catch-up primary immunisations.